parazyd/amprolla/README.md

 Basic usage
 -----------

-Edit `lib/config.py` to your needs, and then run `amprolla_init.py`.
+Copy `lib/config.def.py` to `lib/config.py` and edit `lib/config.py` to
+your needs, and then run `amprolla_init.py`.
 This will download the repositories we will merge afterwards.
-When this is done, you can now run `amprolla_merge.py` which will perform the merge, and finally sign the Release files needed.
+When this is done, you can run `amprolla_merge.py` which will perform the actual merge, and finally sign the Release files needed.
 To perform incremental updates, run `amprolla_update.py` with a cron job in your desired intervals.

 An `nginx` configuration for the amprolla server can be found in `contrib`.